jordanate/machine-learning-classification/README.md

 ## Conclusions

+### Recommendations

+Based on our project, we present The Mount Sinai Hospital with two key takeaways.

+First, we recommend that the hospital uses a logistic regression model as it proved to have the best classification of stroke risk and most effectively minimized both the false negative and false positive cases.
+In other words, the logistic regression model efficiently aided in both decreasing the misclassification of those patients who are categorized as not at risk of having a stroke during surgery when they actually are (false negative) as well as the misclassification of those patients who are categorized as at risk of having a stroke during surgery when they are not (false positive).

+This leads to the second key takeaway.
+By risking the loss of 2% in our recall score, we cut the false positive cases by more than half.
+As a result, we were able to decrease unwarranted additional screening, thus resulting in both unnecessary testing costs for the patients and a reduced volume of rejected insurance payments for unnecessary testing, which in the long term will improve the hospital's budgetary planning.

 ### Limitations

 While our machine learning classification project proved that it could correctly predict people at risk of stroke 94% of the time, we have no information on how effectively a medication can reduce the risk of stroke.
 In other words, identifying someone as 'at risk' for a stroke doesn't take into account how medication can reduce this risk.